DesenTao/baty.net-hugo/content/lifestack/index.md

 - [Dropbox][dropbox] – Steve Jobs famously called Dropbox “a feature, not a product”.
 True or not, Dropbox is a pretty damn good feature.
 I still don’t trust iCloud.
 I trust Dropbox.
-- [1Password][1password] - Password management
+- [1Password][1password] -- Password management
 - [Chronosync][chronosync] – Helps me keep good drive and file backups
-- [Alfred][alfred] - Launcher and generally useful utility for all sorts of automation and shortcuts
+- [Alfred][alfred] -- Launcher and generally useful utility for all sorts of automation and shortcuts
 - [Keyboard Maestro][keyboardmaestro] – Macro wizardry.
 I wildly useful tool for automating things.
 I've also started using it as my text snippet expander and it works great for that, too.

 ## Photography
 ### Software
-- [Capture One][captureone] – Photo library and Raw file editor.
+- [Capture One Pro][captureone] – Photo library and Raw file editor.
 - Apple Photos - For iPhone shots and keepers exported from Capture One
 - [Photo Mechanic][photomechanic] – Ingesting, tagging, renaming photos from
   cards.
 Nothing is faster or easier.
 I’d like to not need it, but trying to